apache/airflow/BREEZE.rst

 .. code-block:: bash

-   ./breeze --setup-autocomplete
+   ./breeze setup-autocomplete

 You get the autocompletion working when you re-enter the shell.

-Zsh autocompletion is currently limited to only autocomplete flags.
-Bash autocompletion also completes flag values (for example, Python version or static check name).
+Zsh autocompletion is currently limited to only autocomplete options.
+Bash autocompletion also completes options values (for example, Python version or static check name).

 Setting Defaults for User Interaction
 --------------------------------------